Trust Me, You'll Want to Change These 22 iPhone Settings

-The depths of your iPhone are almost endless.
-No matter how long you've had it, there's always something to learn that improves your life a little bit.
+The powers of the iPhone are mighty, but some of its best features aren't always the easiest to find.
+Delving into the depths of the Settings app can yield some cool customization options you might not have even known about.

 Want to declutter your home screen?
 Use your battery a little less throughout the day?
-Although some of the settings in iOS are straightforward, others are hidden deep with your iPhone, so you need to know where to look.
+Some of the settings in iOS are straightforward, while others are hidden deep with your iPhone.

-And if you want to take a sneak peek into the future, check out what Apple has planned for iOS 16 in the fall, including all the new major features that will be available on iOS 16 and which devices will be compatible with iOS 16.
-You can also get your hands on a beta version of iOS 16 right now.
+And if you want to take a sneak peek at the future of iPhone and iOS before Apple's upcoming "Far Out" event on Sept.
+7, learn about all the new major features that will be available on iOS 16 and which devices will be compatible with iOS 16.
+You can also install a beta version of iOS 16 right now.

 1. Stop apps from tracking your exact location